Karen J. Rooney, Ph.D.

 Visual Organizers for Reading

-uses the wheel, which is simply an oval, as the base of organization
+which is simply an oval, as the base of organization for

-puts the main ideas in the wheel and attaches the details
+student puts the main ideas in the wheel and attaches

-in a spoke-like fashion around the wheel.
-The details that
+the details in a spoke-like fashion around the wheel.

-have to be attached are names of people and places, important
+The details that have to be attached are names of people

-reads so that a visual organizer for efficient review is produced
+a visual organizer for efficient review is produced as

 good visualization skills, the visual format of the wheel